Gaganyaan: If something goes wrong seconds before launch. . .

 [In what way is Gaganyaan far more complex than Chandrayaan-2?]

-If something goes wrong at any point during the launch, then there has to be way for the crew to escape so that lives can be saved.
+If something goes wrong at any point during the launch, then there has to be a way for the crew to escape so that lives can be saved.

 The mechanism ensures the crew module gets an advance warning of anything going wrong with the rocket, and pulls it away to a safe distance, after which it can be landed either on sea or on land with the help of attached parachutes.
 The system is typically controlled by a combination of automatic rocket failure detection, and a manual backup for the crew commander's use.

 ISRO in July last year carried out the first in a series of tests to qualify a crew escape system.
 According to the ISRO, the five-hour countdown was smooth.

-The crew escape system along with the simulated crew module with a mass of 12.6 tonne, lifted off at 7 am at the Satish Dhawan Space Centre in Sriharikota in Andhra Pradesh.
+The crew escape system along with the simulated crew module with a mass of 12.6 tonnes, lifted off at 7 am at the Satish Dhawan Space Centre in Sriharikota in Andhra Pradesh.

 The test was over in 259 seconds, during which the crew escape system along with crew module soared skyward, then arced out over the Bay of Bengal and floated back to Earth under its parachutes about 2.9 km from Sriharikota.

 When crew escape system saved lives: